Periscope: A Robotic Camera System to Support Remote Physical Collaboration

 \subsection{Robot-led Mode Use Patterns}

-This mode was used 20 times (excluding the use of this mode when the worker used the pointing gesture which we discuss separately in \S \ref{sec:pointing}).
+This mode was used 20 times (excluding its use when the worker used the pointing gesture which we discuss separately in \S \ref{sec:pointing}).
 The average duration of each use was 71 seconds ($SD=85$ seconds).
 We observed some view adjustment by the helper \textit{(Adjust: zoom (4/20), Adjust: orbit (2/20))}.
-There were three instances of the robot completely losing track of the worker's hand requiring the helper to reset the robot \textit{(2/3)} or engage the \textit{helper-led mode (1/3)}.
+There were three instances of the robot losing track of the worker's hand requiring the helper to reset the robot \textit{(2/3)} or engage the \textit{helper-led mode (1/3)}.
 This mode was exited when helpers opened the annotation toolbox \textit{(8/20)}, switched to the \textit{helper-led mode} \textit{(8/20)}, reset the camera \textit{(3/20)}, or switched to the \textit{worker-led mode} \textit{(1/20)}.
 We observed two use patterns, with one overlap \textit{(1/20)}: